Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Conclusion and Future Work

 The presented model focuses solely on real-time dispatch tracking of hybrid assets.
-In a different vein, these assets can be active in both the day-ahead (DA) and real-time (RT) markets.
-Therefore, a hybrid asset can first strategically participate in the DA market, and then dynamically adjust their positions via RT market during the operational day.
-This leads to a two-step optimization in which RT adjustments are impacted by earlier DA commitments, and can be recast as a firming objective where the target $(M_t)$ is itself optimized (via a different objective) based on the day-ahead prices, see \citeA{tankov_wind_BESS}.
-Full co-optimization across the DA and RT markets would requires to capture the probabilistic relationship between DA and RT prices.
+In a different vein, assets can be active in both the day-ahead (DA) and real-time (RT) markets.
+Asset dispatchers can first strategically participate in the DA market, and then dynamically adjust their positions via the RT market intraday.
+This leads to a two-step optimization in which RT adjustments are impacted by earlier DA commitments, and can be recast as a firming objective where the target $(M_t)$ is itself optimized via a further objective based on the DA prices, see e.g., \textcite{tankov_wind_BESS}.
+Full co-optimization requires capturing the probabilistic dependence between DA and RT prices.

-From a control perspective, an important generalization would be to adapt our control emulator $\hat{B}_\cdot$ to a multivariate control setting with constraints, which would open the door to study BESS use-case stacking, such as the hybrid asset jointly participating in firming and ancillary service provision.
+From a control perspective, an important generalization would be to adapt our control emulator to a multivariate setting with constraints, which would open the door to study BESS use-case stacking, such as the hybrid asset jointly participating in firming and ancillary service provision.